-DePaul's Bachelor of Science degree program in Environmental Science offers a broad science-based curriculum that will expose you to multiple fields of scientific study, provide you with an understanding of environmental problems and solutions, and prepare you for a technical career in environmental science.
+DePaul's bachelor's degree in Environmental Science program offers a broad science-based curriculum that will expose you to multiple fields of scientific study, provide you with an understanding of environmental problems and solutions, and prepare you for a technical career in environmental science.

 As an Environmental Science major, you will take courses in: